taddison/personal-site/content/blog/2021/08/interesting-links---august-2021/index.md

 Data longevity is something I've been thinking about a lot recently, especially when applied at a personal level (_can I leverage this data when I am 20, 30 years older?_).
 The [Local-first software](https://www.inkandswitch.com/local-first.html) article covers this as well as 6 other concerns that point towards a very different kind of software.

-In addition to the principles, the [Automerge](https://github.com/automerge/automerge) a library demonstrates that collaborative applications don't have to be incredibly challenging (leave that to the library authors).
+In addition to the principles, the [Automerge](https://github.com/automerge/automerge) library demonstrates that collaborative applications don't have to be incredibly challenging to implement (leave that to the library authors).

 I also noted [Replicache](https://doc.replicache.dev/how-it-works) that provides a hosted solution in the same space.

 ### Data Longevity - Datasets

 While thinking about data longevity I realized that I care far more about programmatic consumption of data, more than merely reading it - and so my focus is on datasets.
-The [US Library of Congress recommendation for datasets](https://www.loc.gov/preservation/resources/rfs/data.html) recommends:
+The [US Library of Congress recommendation for datasets](https://www.loc.gov/preservation/resources/rfs/data.html) suggests:

 1. Formats using well known schemas with public validation tool available
 1. Line-oriented, e.g. TSV, CSV, fixed-width
 1. Platform-independent open formats, e.g. .db, .db3

-I've been focusing on [JSON Lines](https://jsonlines.org/) as my personal choice recently - the fact it's human readable is a huge plus, and it's also very close to the interchange format for most sites I'm building (JSON round trips well over the web!).
+I've been focusing on [JSON Lines](https://jsonlines.org/) as my personal choice recently - the fact it's human readable is a huge plus, and it's also very close to the interchange format for most sites I'm building (JSON round-trips well over the web!).

 However, after reading (and frankly having my mind blown) [hosting SQLite databases on GitHub pages](https://phiresky.github.io/blog/2021/hosting-sqlite-databases-on-github-pages/) I might reconsider using it instead of 'JSON databases'.

 ### Environment setup

-One rough edge I've found with codespaces so far is environment setup - and the docs for [customizing your codespace](https://docs.github.com/en/codespaces/customizing-your-codespace/) sent me down a rabbit hole of environment configuration.
+One rough edge I've found with codespaces so far is environment setup - and the docs for [customizing your codespace](https://docs.github.com/en/codespaces/customizing-your-codespace/) sent me down the rabbit hole of environment configuration.

 [René-Marc's dotfiles](https://github.com/renemarc/dotfiles) were my jumping-off point, and in addition to discovering [scoop](https://scoop.sh/) I also found the rather formidable [chezmoi](https://www.chezmoi.io/).
 A _lot_ to digest here (even the [how-to](https://www.chezmoi.io/docs/how-to/#personalizing-codespaces-for-your-account) is huge!), but it does look like the comprehensive solution that will let me work between Windows and macOS and linux.